-AVG Free is a version of the AVG antivirus which is free for private and non-commercial use.
+AVG Free is a version of the AVG anti-virus software which is free for private and non-commercial use.

-There is no (offical) graphical interface available for the current Linux versions of AVG.
-AVG GUI is a GUI for AVG, more details can be found in the 'External Links' on this page.
+There is no offical graphical interface available for the current Linux versions of AVG, but there is a free, third-party one called AVG-GUI.

 sudo /etc/init.d/avgd start